syang16/academic-kickstart/content/project/CSL/index.md

 # subtitle = ""

 # Project title.
-title = "Cost Sensitive Statistical Relational Learning"
+title = "Cost Sensitive Statistical Relational Learning [^1]"
+[^1]: Please use the following citation to acknowledge the contribution made by this package to your research:
+<p>Shuo Yang, Tushar Khot, Kristian Kersting, Gautam Kunapuli, Kris Hauser and Sriraam Natarajan, Learning from Imbalanced Data in Relational Domains: A Soft Margin Approach, International Conference on Data Mining (ICDM), 2014. </p>

 # Date this page was created.
 date = 2019-03-13T00:00:00